 In addition, the Water Authority is a lessor for non-cancellable leases and recognizes a lease receivable and a deferred inflow of resources in the financial statements.
-See Note I. C. 11. for additional note disclosure.
+See Note I. C. 11. for additional accounting policies related to leases.

 4. Capital assets